-- to receive avoided TUoS payments an embedded generator can run as desired, but will only receive a payment when their behaviour leads to the DNSP being able to reduce its off-take from the transmission system at the time determined to be 'peak' in that jurisdiction; and - a network support payment is for a firm service that must be provided by the embedded generator to ensure a shared transmission network augmentation can be deferred.
-This could compensate for deferring specific transmission assets, than system] peak.
+• to receive avoided TUoS payments an embedded generator can run as desired, but will only receive a payment when their behaviour leads to the DNSP being able to reduce its off-take from the transmission system at the time determined to be 'peak' in that jurisdiction; and • a network support payment is for a firm service that must be provided by the embedded generator to ensure a shared transmission network augmentation can be deferred.
+This could compensate for deferring specific transmission assets, providing reliability or security benefits and/or providing benefits at times other than system peak.